ignorantshr/work-blog/person/docs/index.md

 # Welcome to Person Sink
-This is personal blog of shihr.
+This is a personal blog of shihr.

+RUN COMMAND:

+`mkdocs serve -a localhost:9001`

 ## Commands